GrosSacASac/JavaScript-Set-Up/js/red-javascript-style-guide/readme.md

 Optionally Pascal case for creator/constructors.

-Optionally all caps with underscores for top level constants that do not change across versions and runs.
+Optionally MACRO_CASE (all caps with underscores) for top level constants that do not change across versions and runs.

-Package/module names and script names with lowercase with dashes.
+Package/module names and script names with Kebab case (lowercase with dashes).
 No dots.

 Default imports use the same letters as the package name.